The Untenability of Statism and Individualism in an Age of Lockdown | The Burkean

 “We think this error of the economists proceeded from their adopting Locke’s theory of the social contract.
 We believe no heresy in moral science has been more pregnant of mischief than this theory of Locke.
 It lies at the bottom of all moral speculations, and if false, must infect with falsehood all theories built on it.” – George Fitzhugh, ‘Sociology for the South’

 17th century Britain gave birth to an efflorescence of political theory, producing figures such as Thomas Hobbes, John Locke, and Robert Filmer.
-The conventional whig (linear progressive) account of this period posits that the forces of reaction, parochialism, and myopia – represented by the vestiges of archaic feudalism, such as the monarchy and aristocracy – was trounced by the Enlightenment’s arsenal: progress, capitalism, democracy, and individualism.
+The conventional whig (linear progressive) account of this period posits that the forces of reaction, parochialism, and myopia – represented by the vestiges of archaic feudalism, such as the monarchy and aristocracy – was trounced by the Enlightenment’s arsenal: progress, Capitalism, democracy, and individualism.

 A corollary of this victory ostensibly occurred in the domain of political theory with the advent of John Locke’s first of his ‘Two Treatises of Government’.
 With this text, Locke purported to refute the arguments which Robert Filmer, an apologist for monarchical absolutism, had outlined in ‘Patriarcha, or the Natural Power of Kings’.